lucidrains/alphafold2/README.md

 To eventually become an unofficial working Pytorch implementation of Alphafold2.
 Will be gradually implemented as more details of the architecture is released.

+If you are interested in replication efforts, please drop by #alphafold at this <a href="https://discord.com/invite/vtRgjbM">Discord channel</a>

 ## Install

 ```bash